marisanest/A3-hcds-hcc-bias/README.md

 #### 3. A dataset of **country populations** ([documentation][5], [download][6]).

-This dataset includes information about the population of countries at the end of the year 2019.
-Note: the downloaded file was edited before.
+This dataset includes information about the population of countries at the end of the year 2019. **Note**: the downloaded file was edited before.
 The resulting file can be found here: `src/_data/export_2019.csv`.

 #### Licensing